photkosee/COMP6080-pictocode/README.md

 #### Assets
 * The assets are provided in `task1/assets` and provide you with the background and calendar.
 * For the two car images you can just use emojis (remember: emojis are text characters too).
+* For the right arrow and the magnifying glass, you are able to use a reasonable emoji (or image of your choice found online) to display that element.

 ### 2.3.
 Task 3 - Responsive static page